 Easy to use well and with decent triggers, these firearms are not collectible, but they serve a real purpose.
 Many shooters find the handgun a difficult proposition to master.
 Considerable time and effort, as well as expense, is involved.
 In the end, you’ll have a firearm that isn’t as accurate or powerful as a shotgun or rifle.

 The answer for many is a pistol caliber carbine.
 Like Rand Paul’s wife, many of us like to keep a firearm beside the bed, and the 9mm carbine is an excellent choice.

 The Kel-Tec Sub 2000 dispenses with all of the problems of the semi-automatic SMG and is a neat trick compared to the best of the competing 9mm carbines.
 The SUB 2000 isn’t heavy, it has a usable trigger— perhaps I should put more emphasis on it isn’t heavy—it is a feathery-light firearm that handles quickly.

 You have to aim it carefully.
-You cannot use the figure eight tactic or the “shoot through” that were developed for fully automatic shoulder fired firearms.
+You cannot use the figure-eight tactic or the “shoot through” that was developed for fully-automatic shoulder-fired firearms.
 But it handles quickly and has a much higher hit probability than a handgun.
 On a purely personal defense basis, the 9mm carbine is more effective than any handgun based on handling and accuracy potential.
 But there is more to the equation.